Download the GDPR Data Breach Response Template

 Articles 33 and 34 of the GDPR set out the obligations for breach management.
 In summary:

-- Article 33: Notification to the supervisory authority: required when the breach is likely to result in a risk to the rights and freedoms of individuals.
-Notification must be made to the competent authority (in Spain, the AEPD) within 72 hours of becoming aware of the breach.
-If it is not possible to provide full information within 72 hours, an initial notification must be made and completed in phases.
+- Article 33: Notification to the supervisory authority is required when the breach is likely to result in a risk to the rights and freedoms of individuals.
+The controller must notify the competent authority without undue delay and, where feasible, no later than 72 hours after becoming aware.
+If complete information is not yet available, it may be provided in phases without further undue delay.
+Where the AEPD is competent, its electronic notification procedure should be used.

-- Article 34: Communication to data subjects: required when the breach is likely to result in a high risk to individuals.
-Notification must be made without undue delay and in clear, plain language, describing the nature of the breach, its likely consequences, measures taken and contact details for the DPO or responsible person.
+- Article 34: Communication to data subjects is required when the breach is likely to result in a high risk to individuals.
+It must be made without undue delay and in clear, plain language, describing the nature of the breach, its likely consequences, measures taken and contact details for the DPO or other contact point.

-- Article 30(3): Documentation obligation: all breaches must be documented, regardless of whether notification is required.
-The record must include the facts, effects and remedial actions taken.
-This documentation will be reviewed in any audit or supervisory inspection.
+- Article 33(5): All personal data breaches must be documented, regardless of whether notification or communication is required.
+The record must include the facts, effects and remedial actions taken, together with the reasoning for the notification decision.
+This documentation may be requested or reviewed during an audit or supervisory investigation.

-Failure to notify within 72 hours, or failure to document breaches properly, can result in significant fines, up to €10 million or 2% of global annual turnover under Article 83(4) of the GDPR.
+Failure to notify where required, unjustified delay, or failure to document breaches properly can contribute to fines of up to €10 million or 2% of total worldwide annual turnover, whichever is higher, under Article 83(4) of the GDPR.
+The amount depends on the circumstances of the infringement.
+See our guide on GDPR maturity.

 Who Should Use This Template?